TrentonZero/trentonzero.github.io/_posts/2014-12-10-dinner-with-andre.md

 I digress.
 They thought through the two main characters.
 Wallace is blind to some pretty important stuff going on in his life, but the audience gets a hint if they read between the lines of his introduction at movie start.
 And André.
 Well, I am not certain about this, but on viewing two, I picked up on a few things that led me to believe that at least some of André's kookier ideas are exaggerated.
 Even if I'm wrong, the characters stand up to scrutiny.
 I don't feel like I am reading past the characters and into the writers.

+There's a lot more I want to say.
+About the reactions of the wait staff at the restaurant (quiet and subtly done, but priceless), about Wallace's unseen girlfriend and their relationship, about André's apparent thoughts on the world.
+But this is around 1400 words long.

+Maybe in a second post later, after I have watched it a third time?